 - Methamphetamine (crystal meth).

 - Ritalin and other prescription stimulants.

-Anger is not the only way substance abuse can impact the user or a loved one.
-At times, in a flawed attempt to help the addict, a loved one will transition into an enabler.
+Anger is not the only way that substance abuse can impact the user or a loved one.
+At times, in a flawed attempt to help the addict, a loved one will become an enabler.
 Enabling includes:

 - Taking on responsibility for the behaviors and feelings of the addicted loved one.

 - Making excuses.